 Nestled in the lush green Gifford Pinchot National Forest in Washington state and to the south of the majestic Mount Helens, the Ape Cave trials have an interesting story behind its name.

 Around 2,000 years ago, the lava that oozed out of Mount Saint Helens led to the creation of Ape Cave.
 When the molten lava cooled, it formed crusty outer edges whereas the inner molten channeled into a tube.
 It was in 1950 when Lawerence Johnson, a logger, discovered the existence of the cave.
 He went ahead to explore the cave along with his friends.
-The group called themselves Mount Saint Helens Apes and ever since, the cave was called the Ape Cave!
+The group called themselves Ape Cave Trailsand ever since, the cave was called the Ape Cave!